oblivcheck/l4d2_plugins/l4d2_voiceviewer/README.md

 ## Chnages Log
 ~~~
+2024-01-23 (1.5)
+        - If the value of Cvar "l4d2_voiceviewer_type" contains 8: When a player starts speaking or stops speaking, print a message in the chat that is instant. requested by "S.A.S".
+        - If the value of Cvar "l4d2_voiceviewer_name_max_length" is 0, there is no limit to the length of the displayed player name.
+        - Cvar default value change.

 2023-12-13 (1.4)
         - EMS HUD support, requested by "S.A.S".
         - If the player's name is too long, it will be truncated.